camillllle/odin-recipes/README.md

 # odin-recipes
 This project is for The Odin Project.
-It uses only HTML to build a recipe website.
+Currently, only HTML is being used to build this recipe website.
 Skills used:
     - Boilerplate
     - Images
     - Links
     - Headings
+    - Formatting
     - Lists